 You could also air fry them at 370 degrees for 6 minutes (shaking halfway through).

 Step 4.
 While soy curls are baking, mix sauce ingredients together in a sauce pot and heat to a boil.

-Once boiling, turn down the heat and cook for a few minutes until sauce thickens just a bit.
-If sauce gets too thick add a bit more veggie broth.
+Once boiling, turn down the heat and cook for a few minutes until the sauce thickens just a bit.
+If the sauce gets too thick add a bit more veggie broth.